Interval Rearrangement Ensembles: Induction for IREs

-\begin{remark} One can see that the transformation of lengths $V_\sigma\to V_{\sigma'}$ goes independently on transformation of endpoints $X_\sigma\to X_{\sigma'}$.
-Therefore performing induction on a floating IRE $(\sigma,\vect)$ is effectively as good as doing that on a `pinned down' IRE $(\sigma,\xect)$.
-One may choose a point of view that suits a specific purpose better. \end{remark}
+\begin{remark} The transformation of lengths $V_\sigma\to V_{\sigma'}$ happens independently on the transformation of endpoints $X_\sigma\to X_{\sigma'},$ therefore it is equally possible to study the induction on floating IREs $(\sigma, \vect)$ or on pinned down IREs $(\sigma, \xect).$ A researcher may choose an approach that is the most appropriate for particular aims. \end{remark}